Help for an emergency that prevents you

 You can apply once every twelve months.

-What if I received Alternative Aid—Can I apply for TANF if I still need help?
+If I got Alternative Aid, can I apply for TANF if I still need help?

 Yes, if you still need help after receiving Alternative Aid, you can apply for TANF.
 If you apply for TANF within 3 months of getting Alternative Aid, you will have to repay the amount that you received.
 BUT you can repay it by having it deducted from your TANF check a little at a time.
 If you apply 3 or more months after you received Alternative Aid, you do not have to repay the Alternative Aid benefits.